A Guide to More Authentic Ways of Exploring Havana

 The old part of Havana is cute, vibrant, and all that… But!
 It is just not representative of Havana.

 The Cuban state has in recent years invested a lot of money in renovating La Habana Vieja.
 And yes, it is beautiful, and El Capitolio is nice.
 For sure, you should spend time exploring this part of the city.
-But Havana Vieja is truly the touristic center, and the prices are as
+But Havana Vieja is truly the tourist center, and the prices are as follows.

 So, get out of your (touristic) comfort zone and explore outside Havana Vieja!
 You can, for example, hit the dusty roads to Centro Habana and relax Vedado (keep on reading to #2 and #3).